Jack-Balcombe/Dice-Tester-Python/README.md

 - Tidied up and Python-ified the code *(Gemini translated it without any issues, but the output code had bad style and was not very Pythonic.
 Gemini also made use of the `numpy` library, which was unnecessary for such a simple script.
 AI is powerful, but still has plenty of room for improvement.
 By using default Python features instead of `numpy`, I made the script work without having to set up a virtual environment or install additional libraries first)*

 ## How to Use
-To run the Dice Tester script, enter the command
+To run the Dice Tester script, enter the following command in your terminal:
 ```
 python3 dice_tester.py
 ```
-in your terminal.

-If the file permissions of `dice_tester.py` allow you to execute the file as a program, you can instead use
+If the file permissions of `dice_tester.py` allow you to execute the file as a program, you can instead use:
 ```
 ./dice_tester.py
 ```